Sparse Training of Neural Networks based on Multilevel Mirror Descent: Method

-The main idea of our algorithm is to use this induced sparsity of the iterations \eqref{eq:linbreg} by only performing a full update with this rule every $m$ iterations.
-In all other iterations, we update only the non-zero parameters and consequently only require gradients with respect to the active parameters.
-Depending on the induced sparsity pattern, this provides scope for significant computational savings during most training steps.
+The main idea of our algorithm is to exploit the induced sparsity of the iterations \eqref{eq:linbreg} by only performing a full update with this rule every $m$ iterations and otherwise only updating the non-zero parameters.
+Consequently, most training steps of our proposed method will only require gradients with respect to the active parameters which, depending on the induced sparsity pattern, provides scope for significant computational savings during training.
 We show that we can interpret this idea as a multilevel optimization scheme, allowing us to adapt convergence proofs from the multilevel optimization literature.

 More precisely, we consider a two-level framework consisting of the actual minimization problem \eqref{eq:min} and a coarse problem with fewer variables.
-To map between these levels, the restriction and prolongation operators are used.
-The restriction operator at iteration $k$, denoted $R^{(k)}\colon\real^d\to\real^{D_k}$ with $D_k < d,$ is a linear map that decides which of the variables we restrict ourselves to.
+To map between these levels, restriction and prolongation operators are used.
+The restriction operator at iteration $k$, denoted $R^{(k)}\colon\real^d\to\real^{D_k}$ with $D_k < d,$ is a linear map that selects a subset of parameters for optimization.
 Consequently, the rows of the matrix $R^{(k)}$ are standard unit vectors and $\theta_i$ is selected by $R^{(k)}$ if and only if one of the rows of the matrix is the $i$-th standard unit vector.
-We only consider the case where entire groups are selected by the restriction operator, so if one component of a group $\theta_{(g)}$ is selected, then all the other components must be selected as well.
-Given the number of selected groups $G^{(k)}$, we can define an injective function $r^{(k)}\colon\lbrace 1,2,\dots,G^{(k)}\rbrace\to\lbrace1,2,\dots,G\rbrace$ such that
+We consider the case where entire groups are selected by the restriction operator, so if one component of a group $\theta_{(g)}$ is selected, then all the other components must be selected as well.
+For example, if any parameter of a single convolutional kernel is non-zero, then we allow for the entire kernel to be updated - not just the non-zero elements.
+To formalize this, given the number of selected groups $G^{(k)}$, we can define an injective function $r^{(k)}\colon\lbrace 1,2,\dots,G^{(k)}\rbrace\to\lbrace1,2,\dots,G\rbrace$ such that

-For a given coarse variable $\hat{\theta}$, this function is useful to determine where its parameter groups belong on the fine level.
+For a given coarse variable $\hat{\theta}$, this function determines where its parameter groups belong on the fine level.